liuhanmo321/kgnas/README.md

 print(candidate_model)

 # STEP6: Get the similar models of the given model based on the candidate_df from the last step.
 To make the recommendation more effective, it is recommended to enlarge the candidate pool from the last step.
-# The similarity is calculated based on three parts: the structural similarity, the hyperparameters similarity and the model performance similarity, their weights are 1:1:4 towards the final similarity.
+# The similarity is calculated based on three parts: the structural similarity, the hyperparameters similarity and the model performance similarity, their weights are currently 1:1:4 towards the final similarity.
-similar_model_df = kgnas.get_similar_model(candidate_model, candidate_df, topk=5, sim_metric='l2')
+similar_model_df = kgnas.get_similar_model(candidate_model, candidate_df, topk=5, sim_metric='l2', sim_weight=[1, 1, 4])

 print(similar_model_df.head())
 ```